Did you realize your vacuum brush could be harboring dirt? Do you want to know how to clean it properly?

 For an extra clean, you may want to consider using diluted vinegar to sanitize the vacuum brush.

-Just be sure to dilute your mixture of vinegar with water so that it doesn’t damage the bristles.
+Just be sure to dilute your vinegar with water so that it doesn’t damage the bristles.
 In addition, try your best to avoid prolonged contact with any rubber parts on your vacuum brush.
 They might break down over time.

 5. Dry It Off